top of page

 • Show versus Tell: Don’t have a character say, “I’m cold.”
 Instead: Catherine’s breath plumed in the air as shivers wracked her body.

-• Redundancies: Avoid use of 'Charles knelt down.' or 'Samuel reached up for the glass.'
+• Redundancies: Avoid the use of ‘Charles knelt down.’ or ‘Samuel reached up for the glass.’

 • TIP: If a sentence is awkward, or you are unsure, read the work out loud!
 You would be surprised at how often you will catch errors.
 If it doesn’t sound right, it may not be.

 • Grammar Programs do NOT take the place of an editor.
-In some cases, Grammarly for example, the suggested corrections are flat-out wrong.
+In some cases, for example, Grammarly’s suggested corrections are flat-out wrong.

-• Weak Adjectives: Avoid use of very and really.
+• Weak Adjectives: Avoid the use of very and really.

 Weak sentence: She was really scared of birds.